 For the 2020 Spring/ Summer Lecture Series, we will have four fascinating talks to look forward to.
 In February we welcome Dr. Clare Hutton from Loughborough University.
 James Joyce Centre Research Scholar Terence Killeen will deliver the March lecture.
-We will be launching the special guest speaker (on February 26th) for our April lecture and finally, we will welcome Dr. Christine O’ Neill in May 2020 for the final lecture of this series.
+We are thrilled to announce Christine Dwyer Hickey as our special guest speaker for the third part of this lecture series in April and finally, we will welcome Dr. Christine O’ Neill in May 2020 for the final lecture of this series.

 Follow the links below to find out more and to book your place.
 Alternatively, call the Centre on 01 878 8547.